Experienced logistics experts can help you stay ahead of the technology curve

 Visibility and the ability to capture and analyze data have taken on greater importance in the supply chain, and shippers need robust, advanced software to help them achieve their goals.
 Instead of purchasing off-the-shelf software to consolidate and manage data, many shippers are turning to third-party logistics (3PL) providers.
 With a 3PL, shippers receive customized leading-edge systems backed by experienced logistics experts.

-"If you don't have the people who understand how the business operates, you won't be successful," said Andy Moses, senior vice president of global products for Penske Logistics.
+"If you don't have the people who understand how the business operates, you won't be successful," said Andy Moses, senior vice president of sales and solutions for Penske Logistics.
 "The software only does so much.
 You need the people."

 In June 2017, Moses joined other industry heavyweights in a panel discussion at the eyefortransport 3PL & Supply Chain Summit in Chicago.
 There, he shared these five key benefits of a tech-enabled 3PL: